Article written by: Dr. Brent Wells

 Stretching can be a very helpful thing to do if done correctly.
 It will not only warm up your muscles to help prevent injuries, but can help to keep them healthy.
 However, it’s important to follow specific stretching techniques to prevent accidentally hurting yourself.
 By keeping these tips in mind, you can be sure to use stretching to its fullest potential.

 About Dr. Brent Wells (Author of Article)

-Dr. Brent Wells is the founder of Better Health Chiropractic & Physical Rehab, a practice with multiple locations throughout Alaska, that offers services which range from massage therapy to spinal decompression.
+Dr. Brent Wells, D.C. is the founder of Better Health Chiropractic & Physical Rehab, a practice with multiple locations throughout Alaska, that offers services which range from massage therapy to physical rehab therapy.
 He was inspired to begin his own practice after having experienced many unprofessional healthcare situations.
-His goal is to help treat and heal others while also helping to educate patients as to how they can prevent future injuries with the help of a good Anchorage chiropractor.
+His goal is to help treat and heal others while also helping to educate patients as to how they can prevent future injuries with the help of chiropractic care and adjustment in Anchorage.

 Dr. Wells attended the University of Nevada where he received a Bachelor’s of Science degree and eventually studied at Western States Chiropractic College where he received his doctorate.
 He continues his education to remain active and updated in all studies related to neurology, physical rehab, biomechanics, spine conditions, brain injury trauma, and more.